serenaneg/python_MathReview2026/README.md

-# Introduction to Python 🐍🌊 - JP Math Review 2026
+# 🐍 Introduction to Python 🐍 - JP Math Review 2026

 Introduction to coding in Python for incoming students — **no experience needed**.

-By the end you'll be able to:
+By the end,s you'll be able to:
 - install Python and manage packages with **conda**
 - open and run a **Jupyter notebook**
 - open a **NetCDF** ocean dataset with **xarray**